-Students are responsible for facilitating the completion of this form, submitting it with their STEM OPT application and returning it to their DSO, who will keep it in the student’s record.
+Students are responsible for facilitating the completion of this form, submitting it with their STEM OPT application and returning it to their DSO, who will upload it to the student’s SEVIS STEM OPT request.
 DHS maintains the discretion to request and review all documentation for eligibility concerns.

 The STEM OPT student must complete Section 1 of the Form I-983 and work with their prospective employer to complete Sections 2-6.
 For more detailed information about these sections, please visit the Employers and the Form I-983 resource page.
 STEM OPT students are also responsible for completing annual self-evaluations, described below.

 The STEM employer must be registered in the E-Verify system.
 Please verify with your employer’s Human Resource Department that they are a registered E-Verify employer.

 1. Is your degree in one of the major fields of study that is STEM eligible?
 Your degree code on your I-20 must be on the CIP Code List.

 2. How do I complete the Form I-983?

 See the instructions on the Study in the States I-983 overview.

 3. I have reviewed the instructions.
 What should I do next?